Reward and recognition in the workplace is a system where people are acknowledged for their engagement in intrinsic or extrinsic ways.

 Even in elementary school, we all looked forward to lunchtime.
-This is the meal many people share with coworkers or eat at the office, and there are ways to make it extra-special.
+This is the meal many people share with coworkers or eat at the office, and there are ways to make it extra special.

 Another way to make lunchtime more fun is to have a drawing for a free meal.
-Put everyone’s names into a hat and give the winners a gift card or paid lunch, on the company.
+Put everyone’s names into a hat and give the winners a gift card or paid lunch, at the company.
 And if you really want to honor a special employee, take them out to lunch, personally.
 Nothing makes an employee feel good than being taken out for lunch by their boss, which also gives you relationship-building one-on-one time.

 Don’t Know What Recognition and Rewards Your Employees Want?
 Ask!

 Every group of employees is different, and there’s no set of recognition and reward strategies that work for every team.
 So if you don’t know what will make your team feel motivated, simply ask them.
-Send a survey and also allow them to write-in their own reward ideas.
+Send a survey and also allow them to write their own reward ideas.
 Your employees just may hit upon a great idea.

-Asking employees what rewards and forms of recognition they want ensure you give them something of value.
+Asking employees what rewards and forms of recognition they want to ensure you give them something of value.
 And it involves your team in a decision-making process that’s directly related to them, which goes a long way in making them feel included and valued.
 Finally, when employees do give you some good ideas, follow through!
 After all, they gave you their opinions and ideas for a reason.